Vectron (locomotive): Vectron Dual Mode Light

 The Vectron Dual Mode Light is the second dual-mode variant of the family.

-It supports the 15 kV 16.7 Hz~ electrical system with 2210 kW output and has a Cummins Stage V QST30-L diesel motor that supports maximum 750 kW of output.
+It supports the 15 kV 16.7 Hz~ electrical system with 2,210 kW output and has a Cummins Stage V QST30-L diesel motor that supports maximum 750 kW of output.
 The maximum operating speed is 120 km/h.

 The Vectron Dual Mode Light is mainly designed for light-loaded shunting works in the yards and limited mainline operation between depots.

 It is designated as Class 249 in Germany.

+Vectron Dual Mode Electric/Battery

+The Vectron Dual Mode Electric/Battery is the third dual-mode variant of the family.

+It supports the 15 kV 16.7 Hz~ electrical system with 2,400 kW output and has batteries that support maximum 2,400 kW of output.
+The maximum operating speed is 160 km/h.

+The Vectron Dual Mode is designed to operate passenger/cargo services on a mix of both electrified and non-electrified track segments.

 Operations

 Introduction and testing

 The first locomotives of the type were AC and multisystem locomotives presented at the Wegberg-Wildenrath Test and Validation Centre in June 2010.
 AC, DC, multivoltage electric system and a diesel engined version were officially launched at the 2010 InnoTrans trade fair.